andrew/ultimate-awesome/README.md

 - [awesome-ConoHa-cloud](https://github.com/naototty/awesome-ConoHa-cloud) - Awesome ConoHa cloud.
 - [awesome-el-yum-repository-additional](https://github.com/naototty/awesome-el-yum-repository-additional) - Awesome EL(centos,redhat) additional yum repository.
 - [Awesome](https://github.com/natnew/Awesome) - An awesome list of resources about topics to do with the AEC industry.
-- [Awesome-Agentic-Engineering](https://github.com/natnew/Awesome-Agentic-Engineering) - A curated map of agentic AI systems — covering architectures, frameworks, memory, evaluation, and safety.  🌟 Star if you like it!.
 - [awesome](https://github.com/nerkarso/awesome) - ✨ Collection of awesome technologies that I use in my projects.
 - [awesome-ai](https://github.com/nickvasdev/awesome-ai) - A curated list of AI tools, courses, books, and resources for anyone interested in exploring artificial intelligence, machine learning, and deep learning.
 - [awesome-ndd-gamedev](https://github.com/nientedidecente/awesome-ndd-gamedev) - A list of useful resources used or suggested by NDD Games.